New Report Predicts Rising Tides, More Flooding

 Others are having that conversation, such as the U.S. military.
 Retired Navy Rear Adm.
 Ann Phillips says military leaders are aware that warming means sea level rise.
 That's especially worrisome for the Navy.
 "We can't use historical data to plan what's coming because it won't work," she says.

 Well over 100 military installations that are close to coastlines have reported flooding recently.
-According to a report from the Center for Climate and National Security (which Phillips helped write), tidal flooding will increasingly threaten equipment, fuel depots, ammunition warehouses, housing and docks.
+According to a report from the Center for Climate and Security (which Phillips helped write), tidal flooding will increasingly threaten equipment, fuel depots, ammunition warehouses, housing and docks.
 Now, Phillips says, these new tidal flooding numbers from NOAA lay out a difficult future for the Navy, which can't just retreat from coastlines.
 "Yet another report that sea level rise is accelerating [with] recurrent flooding just makes the sense of urgency that much more acute," she says.

 Cities like Norfolk and Miami as well as the military are planning on building sea walls, raising buildings and fortifying themselves, but they're in a long race with a relentless rising tide that is picking up speed.

-Note: An earlier version of this story incorrectly referred to the Center for Climate and National Security.
-It is the Center for Climate and Security.